Caldwerl/upgraded-memory/README.md

 * How do you set milestones/deliverables for projects and how does your team react when it's clear they won't be met
 * When was the last time you took pto / how much did you take / what did you do

+## Pull Request Comment Template
+* "Please do not check in commented out code." on the files and then request changes with "Please clean up files before submitting a PR.
+I will look at the functionality after it is cleaned up."
+* "This change is out of scope for the PR and the story you reference, please create a separate PR for this."
+And simply return it marked "request changes".
+* "You change the functionality of the public API of the class/system, but not change any tests.
+This means that either the tests were not properly covering the code to begin with or you add functionality without adding any tests.
+In either case, please add tests on the unit/system/integration level to cover your functionality."